jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/JunctionAnalysis/README.md

 <br/>

+## Input files required:

+1) .csv files of all junctions in experimental samples (CM samples here).
+This .csv file should contain, minimally, columns for chromosome, start of junction, end of junction, depth of junction, gene junction is found in.
+Each sample should have a separate .csv file.
+2) .csv files of all junctions in each control sample.
+This .csv file should contain, minimally, columns for chromosome, start of junction, end of junction, depth of junction, gene junction is found in.
+Each sample should have a separate .csv file.

+These .csv files should be optionally filtered to only include junctions in genes of interest (here, genes found to be involved in CM)

 ## Two databases based on **junctions found in control samples** are used when filtering CM junctions:

 1) List of ***Control Junctions***: built from *junctions* found in control samples.
 Composed of **junctions that appear in at least 2 control samples with at least 5 reads**
-2) List of ***Canonical splice sites***: A canonical splice site is defined as a *splice site* occuring in **all 5 control samples with at least 50% of mean depth for that gene for that sample**.
-The 50% threshold is somewhat arbitrary and can be adjusted within the function.
+2) List of ***Canonical splice sites***: A canonical splice site is defined as a *splice site* occuring in **all 5 control samples with at least 80% of mean depth for that gene for that sample**.
+The 80% threshold is somewhat arbitrary and can be adjusted within the function.
 *Example: Junction chr1_100-200 is split into SpliceSiteA_chr1_100.
 This splice site is found in all 5 controls.
 In Control 1, its depth is 10 and the mean depth for all junctions in that gene is 15 (>50% depth, passes for Control 1).
 The same is true for Controls 2-5.
 SpliceSiteA_chr1_100, therefore, **is considered "canonical"** and is added to the list of Canonical splice sites*
 <br/>